-Awards under the share-linked programs vest over a period of three years, and senior executives (at the level of Managing Director and Principal (if a Principal's variable remuneration satisfies a minimum threshold)) are required to hold a significant portion of the share-linked awards they receive as remuneration even after they have vested because the maximum amount of any vested award that can be sold in any year is 10%.
-This means that the participants in these programs are subject to the risk that the value of Investcorp Bank's shares, and thus the value of their share-linked awards, may decline both during and after satisfaction of the three year vesting period.
+Awards under the share-linked programs vest over a minimum period of three years.
+Share-linked program awards related to the Investcorp Group's medium term growth initiatives have a five year vesting period.
+This means that the participants in these programs are subject to the risk that the value of Investcorp Bank's shares, and thus the value of their share-linked awards, may decline during the vesting period.

-In addition to the deferred share-linked awards, as is the case with many other alternative asset management firms, eligible employees are granted awards under deferred investment carried interest programs relating to the investments made by the Group and marketed to the Group's clients.
+In addition to the deferred share-linked awards, as is the case with many other alternative asset management firms, eligible employees are granted awards under deferred carried interest programs relating to the investments made by the Group and marketed to the Group's clients.
 These programs each have a five year vesting period.

 Payments under these programs are not made unless specified client return hurdles are achieved when a relevant investment is exited.
 Therefore, if an investment does not satisfy the minimum client return requirement, no payment is made to participants in these programs.
 Furthermore, through a netting mechanism, even if an investment satisfies the client return hurdle, these returns are netted against other investments in which losses are sustained.
 These mechanisms ensure that remuneration is negatively affected if an underlying investment performs poorly and they provide a strong disincentive against excessive risk taking in the Group's investment activity.
-The value of the awards under the deferred investment carried interest programs is determined by reference to the value of the relevant investment when it is exited, subject to the netting mechanism referred to above.
+The value of the awards under the deferred carried interest programs is determined by reference to the value of the relevant investment when it is exited, subject to the netting mechanism referred to above.